LQB201 Microbiology and Infection Control for Podiatrists

 On successful completion of this unit you will be able to:

-- Apply your knowledge and understanding of infectious agents and skills to differentiate the different types of microorganisms, to prevent transmission of disease and to implement infection control methods.
+- Apply your knowledge and understanding of infectious agents and skills to differentiate the different types of microorganisms, to prevent transmission of disease and to implement sustainable infection control methods.

 - Apply your knowledge and understanding of the detection and diagnosis of a range of microorganisms, aseptic techniques including the collection of appropriate clinical specimens, and the progression and principles of infectious disease.